Login Options

 Options with a Pre-defined Attendee List

-If attendee accounts are synced to Touchpoint from your registration system, or you are going to enter your attendee list into Touchpoint, you may choose from these options:
+If attendee accounts are synced to Touchpoint from a registration system, or an attendee list is entered into Touchpoint, consider these login options:

 Advantages